The GUARDIAN Trial

 Other

-Routine pressure management
+Routine blood pressure management

 ACEIs, ARBs, and/or calcium channel blockers can be given the morning of surgery if deemed appropriate by the attending anesthesiologist.
 Intraoperative blood pressure will be managed per clinical routine.

-• Procedure: Routine pressure management
+• Procedure: Routine blood pressure management

 ACEIs, ARBs, and/or calcium channel blockers can be given the morning of surgery if deemed appropriate by the attending anesthesiologist.
 Intraoperative blood pressure will be managed per clinical routine.